Wallzers/Lip_Sync_Assignment/README.md

 ## Requirements
 ---> The config and the pretrained model from [Wave2LIP](https://github.com/justinjohn0306/Wav2Lip).
----> Audio file and video file with path address
+---> Audio file and video file located in Google drive with path addresses

 ## Process
 ----> Clone the pretrained model from the above repo